hubblestack/nova/hubblestack_nova/README.rst

 Profile Compatibility
 ---------------------

-Early on in this project it became obvious that we would need to suppot multiple distributions and platforms.
+Early on in this project it became obvious that we would need to support multiple distributions and platforms.
 Everything from CentOS to Debian, and BSD to Windows.
 This section describes how that compatibility is defined and determined.